4ahmns2122-VR/VRProjekt2122-LOppitz/README.md

 The game is set in a futuristic post-apocalyptic suburban area, the player gets trapped in a maze to scientifically study their behavior.

 ### MVP
-GAME ONE: find clues and press the buttons in the right order
+GAME ONE: find clues and press the buttons in the right order - clues -> three objects in front of puzzle (blue - green - red)

-GAME TWO: find and collect items scattered across the map
+GAME TWO: find and collect balls scattered across the map

+***REMOVED GAME: connect wires - removed from MVP due to changes in assignment***

 AUDIO: city atmosphere, whirring sound to help finding game one, door opening sound after completing the second game